9 Best Whole Life Insurance Plans in Singapore 2025 by Class

 Multiplier Expiry Age

-Similarly, when selecting your multiplier expiry age, it’s important to consider when your protection needs will reduce.
+Similarly, it’s important to consider when your protection needs will reduce when selecting your multiplier expiry age.

-So, if you want to get a multiplier on your whole life plan, select an insurer with a multiplier factor and expiry age that aligns with your needs.
+So, if you’re looking to get a multiplier on your whole life plan, select an insurer that has a multiplier factor and expiry age that aligns with your needs.

 Common riders available include CI, ECI, TPD (if your basic plan doesn’t cover it), premium waiver, and payor benefit riders.

-If getting comprehensive CI coverage matters to you, it’s good to compare the type and number of conditions various CI/ECI riders offer before deciding.
+If getting comprehensive CI coverage matters to you, it’s good to do a comparison on the type and number of conditions that various CI/ECI riders offer before making your decision.

-Premium waiver riders mostly cover TPD or ECI/CICI diagnosis, and as its name implies, waives your premiums if the covered event happens.
+Premium waiver riders mostly cover for TPD or CI diagnosis, and as its name implies, waives your premiums if the covered event happens.

-Working similarly, payor benefit riders also waive your premiums if anything happens to you, but for 3rd party policies that you buy on behalf of your loved ones.
+Working in a similar way, payor benefit riders also waive your premiums if anything happens to you, but for 3rd party policies that you buy on behalf of your loved ones.

 While not recommended, if you find yourself requiring some cash, some plans give you the option to access your policy’s cash value in the form of a policy loan or a partial withdrawal (aka partial surrender).

-If you’re worried about locking your money in your whole life plan, you can choose a plan offering these features.
+If you’re worried about locking your money in your whole life plan, you can go for a plan that offers you these features.

-Additionally, if you choose to surrender your plan partially, your policy’s death benefit will also be reduced accordingly.
+Additionally, if you choose to partially surrender your plan, your policy’s death benefit will be reduced accordingly as well.

 Alternatively, if you do not require your coverage anymore and would like to cash out on your cash value, you can usually surrender your policy after the end of your 3rd policy year.